Know your rights (KYR)

 Consider creating a Travel Emergency Preparedness Plan and sharing it with a trusted family member, friend, or attorney in case of an emergency.

-Know what to do if I.C.E. shows up at immigration court
+if federal agents show up at immigration court

 U.S. Immigration and Customs Enforcement (I.C.E.) has started making arrests at immigration courts across the country.